yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/04-configure-data-model-in-power-bi-desktop-advanced.md

 ## **Exercise 1: Create a Many-to many Relationship**

-In this exercise you will create a many-to-many relationship between the **Salesperson** table and the **Sales** table.
+In this exercise, you will create a many-to-many relationship between the **Salesperson** table and the **Sales** table.

 ### **Task 1: Get started**

-In this task you will setup the environment for the lab.
+In this task, you will setup the environment for the lab.

-*Important: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*
+*Important: If you are continuing from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*

-1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.
+1. To open the Power BI Desktop, click the Microsoft Power BI Desktop shortcut on the taskbar.

  	![Picture 8](Linked_image_Files/04-configure-data-model-in-power-bi-desktop-advanced_image1.png)